-- 1. Exemptions from this Education & Training Policy may be made on a case-by-case basis for victims/survivors.
+- Exemptions from this Education & Training Policy may be made on a case-by-case basis for victims/survivors.
 Requests may be made directly to the U.S. Center for SafeSport at exemptions@safesport.org. - 2.
-The Center will work with USA Taekwondo on appropriate accommodations for persons with disabilities and individuals with limited English proficiency to satisfy these training requirements.
-Each NGB, PSO, LAO and the USOPC must provide reasonable accommodations and track any exemptions for individuals with disabilities and individuals with limited English proficiency.
+The Center will work with USA Weightlifting on appropriate accommodations for persons with disabilities and individuals with limited English proficiency to satisfy these training requirements.
+USA Weightlifting must provide reasonable accommodations and track any exemptions for individuals with disabilities and individuals with limited English proficiency.

-PART II ORGANIZATIONAL REQUIREMENTS FOR EDUCATION & TRAINING
+PART II

-AND PREVENTION POLICIES
+ORGANIZATIONAL REQUIREMENTS FOR EDUCATION & TRAINING AND PREVENTION POLICIES